top of page

 Achieving the Dream - It's Different for Each of Us

-I will die on this hill: there is no one “right” way to travel, and don’t let anyone tell you otherwise.
+I will die on this hill: there is no one “right” way to travel and don’t let anyone tell you otherwise.
 Even one person travels differently at different times for different reasons.
-Just travel however you like, and however you can, as long as you respect the places you visit.
+Some years I want beaches (fine, *near* beaches—I hate sand).
+Some years I want mountains.
+Some years I want nothing but baklava and a quiet balcony.

 I hope that showing how I do things makes it easy to see that you can do it, too - although, not necessarily how or where I do it.
+You do you.
+Preferably with snacks.

 Adjusting the Dream